Galesburg, Illinois

 Galesburg is a city in Knox County, Illinois, United States.
 The city is 45 mi northwest of Peoria.
 At the 2020 census, its population was 30,052.
-Galesburg is known as the home of Knox College, a private four-year liberal arts college, and Carl Sandburg College, a community college named for native-born poet Carl Sandburg.
+Galesburg is the home of Knox College, a private four-year liberal arts college, and Carl Sandburg College, a community college named for native-born poet Carl Sandburg.

 Galesburg is the county seat of Knox County and the principal city of the Galesburg Micropolitan Statistical Area, which includes all of Knox and Warren counties.
 A 496 acre section of the city is listed on the National Register of Historic Places as the Galesburg Historic District.

 History

 Galesburg was founded by George Washington Gale, a Presbyterian minister from New York state who had formulated the concept of the manual labor college and first implemented it at the Oneida Institute near Utica, New York.
 In 1836 Gale publicized a subscription- and land purchase-based plan to found manual labor colleges in the Mississippi River valley.
 Land was purchased for this purpose in Knox County and in 1837 the first subscribers to the college-founding plan arrived and began to settle what became Galesburg.

 Populated from the start by abolitionists, Galesburg was home to one of Illinois's first anti-slavery societies and a stop on the Underground Railroad.
 On October 7, 1858, the city was the site of the fifth Lincoln–Douglas debate.
 Galesburg was also the home of Mary Ann "Mother" Bickerdyke, who provided hospital care for Union soldiers during the Civil War.

 Galesburg is the birthplace of poet Carl Sandburg, artist Dorothea Tanning, and former Major League Baseball star Jim Sundberg.
 The Illinois Historic Preservation Agency maintains Sandburg's boyhood home as the Carl Sandburg State Historic Site.
 It includes the cottage where he was born, a modern museum, the rock under which he and his wife Lilian are buried, and a performance venue.

 For much of its history, Galesburg was inextricably tied to the railroad industry.
 Local businessmen were major backers of the first railroad to connect Illinois's then two biggest cities—Chicago and Quincy—as well as a third leg initially terminating across the Mississippi River from Burlington, Iowa, and eventually connecting to it via bridge and thence onward to the Western frontier.
 The Chicago, Burlington and Quincy Railroad (CB&Q) sited major rail sorting yards here, including the first to use hump sorting.
 The CB&Q also built a major depot on South Seminary Street that was controversially torn down and replaced by a much smaller station in 1983.
 The BNSF Railway still uses the yard.